 An introduction to statistical influence, broadly construed as the process of drawing conclusions from data, and to quantifying uncertainty about said conclusions.
 Covers the major schools of thought that influence modern scientific practice, including classical frequentist methods, machine learning, and Bayesian inference.
 Three lecture hours a week for one semester.
 Statistics and Data Sciences 323 and Statistics and Scientific Computation 323 may not both be counted.
 Prerequisite: Statistics and Data Sciences 321 (or Statistical and Scientific Computation 321) or the equivalent.

-*Equivalent to SDS 323: Statistical Learning and Inference
+*Formerly offered as SDS 323: Statistical Learning and Inference

 SDS 431: Probability and Statistical Inference